-The 2019 convertible senior notes, the 2020 senior notes and the 2021 senior notes are guaranteed by certain of the Company's subsidiaries.
-The guarantees are full and unconditional, joint and several, and prior to the fourth quarter of 2015, all of the Company's non-guarantor subsidiaries were minor as defined in the Securities and Exchange Commission regulations.
+The 2019 convertible senior notes, the 2020 senior notes and the 2021 senior notes are guaranteed by certain of the Company's subsidiaries and the guarantees are full and unconditional, joint and several.
+See Note 15 for further information.

-Revolving Credit Facility
+Old Credit Facility